top of page

 from the Great River Bridge

-at her mouth
+Down river at her mouth

 I have misplaced my car

-somewhere on Tchoupitoulas street
+somewhere on Tchoupitoulas Street

 or maybe Decatur

-tipsy, and blue
+tipsy and blue

-wallowing in the brass
+wallowing in the brass instrumentals

-the smell of her rich clay
+the smell of her clay rich mud

 floats past me at the intersection